Ahmed1BA/DSKI-Projekt/README.md

 - Python 3.8+
 - Required Python packages (see `requirements.txt`)
-- API access credentials (e.g., for OpenLigaDB) if live data is used
+- API access credentials (e.g., for OpenLigaDB or API-Sports) if live data is used

 ### Step 1: Clone the Repository